ida-arbeitszeit/arbeitszeitapp/README.rst

     coverage run --source project,arbeitszeit,arbeitszeit_web  -m pytest && coverage html

-In some circumstances we use ``hytpothesis`` to check for edge cases.
+In some circumstances we use ``hypothesis`` to check for edge cases.
 By default ``hypothesis`` generates only 10 examples per test to keep testing times reasonably low.
 However if you want to run more examples you can configure ``hypothesis`` for "CI mode" where at least 1000